-The proposed method is verified and evaluated in this section by applying to two case studies including the single- and double- circuit transmission lines.
-These two three-phase transmission lines are modeled and simulated in MATLAB/Simulink software to validate the effectiveness of the fault location method based on travelling wave using the DWT.
-Many different fault resistances and locations along the transmission line are created to record the voltage and current waveforms at the two line ends.
+The proposed method is verified and evaluated in this section by applying to two case studies including the single-circuit transmission line.
+The three-phase transmission line is modeled and simulated in MATLAB/Simulink software to validate the effectiveness of the fault location method based on traveling wave using the DWT.
+Many different fault resistances and locations along the transmission line are created to record the voltage and current waveforms at the two line-ends.
 The sampling frequency is also set at many levels to get the simulation data.
-Additionally, the estimation error for comparing the effectiveness of the case studies is calculated as the following equation.

-$$\text{Error}(\%) = \left| \frac{L{\text{estimate}} - L{\text{actual}}}{L} \right| 100 \quad (25)$$ where $L{\text{actual}}$ is the actual line segment length from the line end to the fault location, $L{\text{estimate}}$ is the distance from the line end to the fault location which is estimated by the proposed method; and $L$ is the line length.
+Additionally, the estimation error for comparing the effectiveness of the case studies is calculated as the following equation.7 where L{actual} is the actual line segment length from the line end to the fault location, L{estimate} is the distance from the line end to the fault location which is estimated by the proposed method; and L is the line length.

+$$\text{Error}(\%) = \left| \frac{L{\text{estimate}} - L{\text{actual}}}{L} \right| 100 \quad (25)$$

 The case studies are simulated via MATLAB/Simulink software according to the test system single-line diagram as shown in Figure 6.
 In the test system, the main element parameters are as follows.
-The three-phase source A has the phase-to-phase nominal voltage of 220 kV, the nominal frequency of 50 Hz; the inner resistance of 0.8929 $\Omega$ ; and the inner inductance of 16.58 mH.
-The three-phase source B has the phase-to-phase nominal voltage of 220 kV, the nominal frequency of 50 Hz; the inner resistance of 0.9375 $\Omega$ ; and the inner inductance of 17.41 mH; and the 100 km distributed parameters line has the positive- and zero- sequence resistances of 0.01273 $\Omega/\text{km}$ and 0.3864 $\Omega/\text{km}$ , respectively; the positive- and zero- sequence inductances of 0.9337 mH/km and 4.1264 mH/km, respectively; the positive- and zero- sequence capacitances of 0.01274 $\mu\text{F}/\text{km}$ and 0.007751 $\mu\text{F}/\text{km}$ , respectively.
-Additionally, the fault block can be added to the middle position of the distributed parameter line to create different types of fault on the power transmission line.
+The three-phase source A has the phase-to-phase nominal voltage of 220 kV, the nominal frequency of 50 Hz; the inner resistance of 0.8929 Ω ; and the inner inductance of 16.58 mH.
+The three-phase source B has the phase-to-phase nominal voltage of 220 kV, the nominal frequency of 50 Hz; the inner resistance of 0.9375 Ω ; and the inner inductance of 17.41 mH; and the 100 km distributed parameters line has the positive- and zero- sequence resistances of 0.01273 Ω/km and 0.3864 Ω/km , respectively; the positive- and zero- sequence inductances of 0.9337 mH/km and 4.1264 mH/km, respectively; the positive- and zero- sequence capacitances of 0.01274 $\mu\text{F}/\text{km}$ and 0.007751 $\mu\text{F}/\text{km}$, respectively.
+Additionally, the fault block can be added to the middle position of the distributed parameter line to create different types of faults on the power transmission line.

 Figure 6.
-Test system single-line diagram.
+Single-line diagram of test system.

 The proposed algorithm flowchart for performing the simulation results in this paper is presented in Figure 7.
-As shown in this figure, there are two main periods including the steady state simulation and fault mode simulation for the test systems.
+As shown in this figure, there are two main periods including the steady state simulation and fault mode simulation for the test system.
+The steps for this algorithm are summarized as follows:

 After establishing all the initial parameters for the test system, the algorithm will run power flow at the steady state to get the voltage and current measurements at the power transmission line ends.
 A short circuit is created on the line and the test system is then simulated to record the fault current waveforms at the line ends.
 The Clarke transformation is applied using Eq.
-(24) to transform the fault current from the $abc$ framework to $\alpha\beta0$ framework.
+(24) to transform the fault current from the abc framework to $\alpha\beta\theta$ framework.
 The alpha aerial mode will be sampled at various sampling frequency to perform the DWT using wavedec function Eq.
 (22).
 After that, Equation (23) is used to retrieve the detail coefficients using the function detcoef.
 The level-1 detail coefficient is applied to extract the maxima time-frequency indices and calculate the fault location using Eq.
 (8)-(9) and the estimation error using Eq.
 (25).
-In the proposed algorithm flowchart, the fault type, resistance, and location can be randomly changed to verify the effectiveness of the proposed fault location method based on travelling wave using the DWT.
+In the proposed algorithm flowchart, the fault type, resistance, and location can be randomly changed to verify the effectiveness of the proposed fault location method based on traveling wave using the DWT.